zcq2542/MultilUserPainting/FinalProject/milestones/0/README.md

 - Date: 3/22
 	- Task/Milestone to be completed: M2 Integration assignments
 - Date: 3/30
+	- Task/Milestone to be completed: M4 Check-in #1
+- Date: 4/10
 	- Task/Milestone to be completed: M3 Network
-- Date: 3/31
-	- Task/Milestone to be completed: M4 Check-in #1
 - Date: 4/13
 	- Task/Milestone to be completed: M5 Extra feature
 - Date: 4/14